 STRIPES is an integrated learning program at Belmont Charter High School in Philadelphia, PA.
-It is a place-based, experiential approach to learning that extends the classroom beyond the walls of the high school.
+It is a place-based, experimental approach to learning that extends the classroom beyond the walls of the high school.
 STRIPES students get credit for traditional courses.
-STRIPES stands for STudying Real Issues, Places and Experiences.
+STRIPES stands for STudying Real Issues, Places and ExperienceS.

 STRIPES launched in January 2021 as a place-based program for 9-11th graders.
 When the pandemic hit, it was redesigned as STRIPES Gig Edition, an entrepreneurial program, for 11-12th graders in the 2020-21 school year.
-Due to COVID-related challenges, STRIPES has been postponed during the 2021-22 school year.
+Due to COVID-related challenges, STRIPES was postponed during the 2021-22 school year.

-In the future, STRIPES plans to reintroduce Gig Edition as an 11th grade program, as well as a 10th grade program called Land & Power that focuses on biology and urban ecology..
-Both programs are place-based and experiential.
+Both programs are place-based and experimental.
 A heterogeneous mix of students are admitted each year through an application and interview process.

 Mission & Pathways